Misairuzame/taskflaw/README.md

 # taskflaw

-The goal of this project is to integrate a DevSecOps pipeline.
+The goal of this project is to build an infrastructure that follows the DevOps pipeline while incorporating Security (Sec) practices.
 This includes:

 - Containerization
 - CI/CD Pipelines